Ricky Suhendar

-Ricky Suhendar (born 9 November 1970) is an Indonesian diplomat who is currently serving as ambassador to Peru and Bolivia since 2023.
-Previously, he served as director for political and security law and treaties in the foreign ministry from 2017 to 2019 and consul general in Hongkong from 2019 to 2023.
+Ricky Suhendar (born 9 November 1970) is an Indonesian diplomat who is currently serving as director general of international law and treaties since 2026.
+Previously, he served as consul general in Hongkong from 2019 to 2023 and ambassador to Peru and Bolivia from 2023 to 2026.

 Early life and education

 Born on 9 November 1970, Ricky studied law at the Parahyangan Catholic University from 1989, graduating with a bachelor's degree.

 Diplomatic career

 Ricky began his diplomatic service in 1995 and was posted to the permanent mission to the United Nations in New York from 1997 to 2000.
 During this period, he served as Indonesia's legal adviser to the United Nations General Assembly Sixth Committee.
 He was involved in negotiations relating to United Nations Commission on International Trade Law and the International Court of Justice.
 From 1999 to 2003, he was posted at the political section of the embassy in Brasilia with the rank of third secretary.

 From 2006 to 2009, Ricky served as vice consul for sociocultural and information affairs at the consulate in Perth.
 On one occasion, Ricky handled the repatriation of Indonesian "boat people" who attempted to flee from Indonesia and personally flew with them to Jakarta.
 He also handled cases of human trafficking of Indonesian citizens.
 After serving in Perth, from 2010 to 2013 he was appointed as deputy director (chief of subdirectorate) for legal services in the foreign ministry.
 He was then assigned to the protocol and consular section of the embassy in Tokyo, Japan with the diplomatic rank of counsellor.
 He was later transferred to head the information section and, by 2015, he was promoted to the diplomatic rank of minister counsellor and served as coordinator for social, cultural, and information affairs in the embassy.

 On 26 April 2017, Ricky was sworn in as director for political and security law and treaties in the foreign ministry.
 As director, Ricky was involved in the negotiations on the mutual legal assistance between Indonesia and Switzerland.
 He also became the chief delegate of Indonesia to the seventh Working Group on Model ASEAN Extradition Treaty in Singapore in 2018, during which he encouraged ASEAN members to agree on a Model ASEAN Extradition treaty and negotiate on a binding legal instrument.